 The Group has elected to recognize changes in the fair value of certain investments in equity securities in OCI, as explained in note 2.10.
 These changes are accumulated within the FVOCI reserve within equity.
+As at December 31, 2021, the Group had a balance of FVOCI reserve of RMB181,941,000 (2019 and 2020: RMB181,941,000).
 The Group transfers amounts from this reserve to retained earnings when the relevant equity securities are derecognized.